fcvm/deepdrone/README.md

 + Cope with highly dynamic environments.
 + Deal with challenging lighting systems.
 Mount Headlights with color-alternating light.
 + Use this approach to correct drift of visual odometry-based approaches.
++ *While our current set of experiments was conducted in the context of drone racing, we believe that the presented approach could have broader implications for building robust robot navigation systems that need to be able to act in a highly dynamic world.
+Methods based on geometric mapping, localization and planning have inherent limitations in this setting.
+Hybrid systems that incorporate machine learning, like the one presented in this paper, can offer a compelling solution to this task, given the possibility to benefit from near-optimal solutions to different subproblems.
+Scaling such hybrid approaches to more general environments and tasks is an exciting avenue for future work that poses several challenges.
+First, while the ability of our system to navigate through moving or partially occluded gates is promising, performance will degrade if the appearance of the environment changes substantially beyond what was observed during training.
+Second, in order to train the perception system, our current approach requires a significant amount of data in the application environment.
+This might be acceptable in some scenarios, but not practical when fast adaptation to previously unseen environments is needed.
+This could be addressed with techniques such as few-shot learning.
+Third, in the cases where trajectory optimization cannot provide a policy to be imitated, for instance in the presence of extremely tight turns, the learner is also likely to fail.
+This issue could be alleviated by integrating learning deeper into the control system.*

 ## Questions and Problems
 + What if next gate is not seen in picture?